-Designed to boost the opportunities available to women in entrepreneurship, over the past 7 years, Imperial’s game-changing WE Innovate programme has now been running for over five years.
-In that time, we have provided a wide range of opportunities to women interested in entrepreneurship, from developing business ideas and entrepreneurship skills, to raising investment and networking.
+Designed to boost the opportunities available to women in entrepreneurship, over the past 7 years, Imperial’s game–changing WE Innovate programme has provided a wide range of opportunities to women interested in entrepreneurship, from developing business ideas and entrepreneurship skills to raising investment and networking.
 Watch the live final here:

-This year, our WE Innovate programme will culminates in the online Final, providing an opportunity to celebrate the brilliant achievements and progress of women entrepreneurs at Imperial College London.
+This year, the WE Innovate programme will culminate in our live, online final, providing an opportunity to celebrate the brilliant achievements and progress of women entrepreneurs at Imperial College London.

 Message from Professor Maggie Dallman

 Imperial College London

 It’s been such a pleasure to be supporting the WE Innovate programme again this year and I very much look forward to welcoming you to the final in June.
 The event is a wonderful opportunity to showcase the incredible achievements that our female founders have made, in both innovation and entrepreneurship, over the past 6 months.

 Supporting women in entrepreneurship is not only important to help them achieve their potential, but also in championing their significant contributions to society.
 Nowhere is this more relevant than in STEMM (Science, Technology, Engineering, Mathematics and Medicine) fields, where females are regrettably still underrepresented.
 At Imperial, we are fortunate to attract students from a wide range of backgrounds and it is incredibly encouraging to see this diversity reflected in this year’s WE Innovate cohort.

 It has been very pleasing to watch the programme grow over the past 7 years and, although the teams have once again had to adapt to circumstances by participating in an online format this year, I have no doubt that they will achieve the same success as their predecessors.
 The resilience and tenacity they have shown, collaborating with one another from locations across the globe, truly reflects the entrepreneurial spirit typical of the programme’s alumni.